HarryTheFairy/local_llm_assistant_cpu_feasibility/README.md

 Very commonly mentioned tool for retreiving models and chatting with them.
 But it seems this is the default when building applications with graphics cards.
 I did not see an example yet that runs good on CPU only.
 For CPU only llama.cpp is often mentionend as alternative
+### langchain
+Seems to be a framework for loading and interacting with LLM models but with llama.cpp running this should not be necessary.

 ## Models
 Since compute and RAM is very limited by the hardware requirements I am mostly looking into 7B and 8B models or similar.